A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

 As previously mentioned, outliers in the Keys and Values present significant challenges for their quantization.
 Recent research has proposed two main approaches to address this issue: redistributing the outliers into newly appended virtual tokens or applying equivalent transformation functions to smooth the Keys and Values for improved quantization accuracy.
 The summary of existing outlier redistribution models are listed in Table.~\ref{tab:outlier_redistribution}.

 Specifically, MassiveActivation~\cite{DBLP:journals/corr/abs-2402-17762} highlights the phenomenon of massive activations in large language models (LLMs), where a small subset of activations is exponentially larger than the rest.
-To address this, MassiveActivation~\cite{DBLP:journals/corr/abs-2402-17762} proposes appending a virtual token to the inputs, allowing LLMs to encapsulate the massive outliers within these learned keys and values for each head.
-Then, we introduce the equivalent transformation function-based approaches.
-Firstly, QuaRot~\cite{ashkboos2024quarot}, Qserve~\cite{DBLP:journals/corr/abs-2405-04532}, and Q-INT4~\cite{DBLP:conf/nips/XiLCZ23} redistributes outlier values across all channels by Hadamard rotation, successfully lowering the maximum value of outlier tokens.
-The Hadamard rotation of activations can be incorporated into the preceding linear layer, thereby redistributing the outliers of Keys and Values into the parameters.
+To address this, MassiveActivation~\cite{DBLP:journals/corr/abs-2402-17762} proposes appending a virtual token to the inputs, allowing LLMs to encapsulate the massive outliers within these learned keys and values for each head. { On the other hand, to further address this issue, existing researchers~\cite{ashkboos2024quarot,DBLP:journals/corr/abs-2405-04532} introduce equivalent transformation function-based approaches.
+Equivalent transformation functions are mathematical transformations applied to activations that preserve the underlying information while redistributing or normalizing the values.
+By redistributing or scaling massive values, these approaches ensure that extreme outliers do not disproportionately affect downstream processes like compression or quantization.} Firstly, QuaRot~\cite{ashkboos2024quarot}, Qserve~\cite{DBLP:journals/corr/abs-2405-04532}, and Q-INT4~\cite{DBLP:conf/nips/XiLCZ23} redistributes outlier values across all channels by Hadamard rotation, successfully lowering the maximum value of outlier tokens.
+The Hadamard rotation of activations can be incorporated into the preceding linear layer, thereby effectively redistributing the outliers of Keys and Values into the parameters.
 Despite this improvement, outlier tokens still exhibit magnitudes hundreds of times greater than normal tokens, causing notable performance issues when using shared quantization scales across tokens~\cite{chen2024prefixquant}.
 Expanding on this idea, SpinQuant~\cite{liu2024spinquant} proposes training an orthogonal matrix instead of relying on a random Hadamard matrix to achieve better performance.
 Similarly, DuQuant~\cite{lin2024duquant} employs channel permutation to evenly distribute outliers across blocks and utilizes block rotation to further smooth outliers.